-During the three year period ended December 31, 2016, the Company has issued stock options, stock appreciation rights ("SARs") and restricted stock awards to employees, directors and consultants.
+During the three year period ended December 31, 2017, the Company has issued stock options, stock appreciation rights ("SARs") and restricted stock awards to employees, directors and consultants.
 These awards become available to the recipient upon the satisfaction of a vesting condition, either based on a period of service or based on the performance of a specific achievement.
 For equity based awards with a service condition, the requisite service period typically ranges between three to five years for employees and consultants and one year for directors.
-As of December 31, 2016, 66,400 performance based, unvested SARs were outstanding.
+As of December 31, 2017, no performance based, unvested stock options, SARs or restricted stock were outstanding.
 All other outstanding, unvested equity based awards were service based.
 Equity based award vesting may be accelerated at the discretion of the Board.

-Total unrecognized compensation cost related to nonvested options, restricted stock and SARs outstanding under all of the Company's equity plans was \$17,258 and \$20,117 as of December 31, 2016 and 2015, respectively.
+Total unrecognized compensation cost related to nonvested options, restricted stock and SARs outstanding under all of the Company's equity plans was \$18,593 and \$17,258 as of December 31, 2017 and 2016, respectively.
 That cost is expected to be recognized over a weighted average period of three years.
-Compensation expense for the years ended December 31, 2016, 2015 and 2014 was \$8,147, \$12,316 and \$8,601, respectively.
-No share-based payment arrangements expired during the three-year period ended December 31, 2016.
+Compensation expense for the years ended December 31, 2017, 2016 and 2015 was \$12,727, \$8,147 and \$12,316, respectively.
+No share-based payment arrangements expired during the three-year period ended December 31, 2017.
 If Gentherm were to realize expired shared-based payment arrangements, they would be reported as a forfeit in the activity roll forward tables below.